 Treatment often includes a combination of chemotherapy drugs given in pill form or intravenously.
 Scripps Health offers chemotherapy in several locations throughout San Diego County, including Scripps hospitals, outpatient infusion centers and in Scripps affiliated physicians’ offices.
 All treatments are managed by physicians and nurses specially trained in oncology.

 Radiation therapy may be used when myeloma is found in its early stages.
 It is usually used with chemotherapy.
-Scripps MD Anderson radiation oncologists use advanced radiation therapy techniques that precisely target tumors while minimizing radiation exposure to nearby healthy tissues and organs.
+Scripps radiation oncologists use advanced radiation therapy techniques that precisely target tumors while minimizing radiation exposure to nearby healthy tissues and organs.

 Stem cell transplantation